edoelas/agdb/_posts/2021-05-23-About-game-engines.md

 ---
 layout: post
 title: About game engines
+date: 2021-05-23 20
-tags: Engine programming-language tool framework
+tags: ~WIP~ Engine programming-language tool framework
 ---

 Second blog post, and on the same day.
 You can call me a workaholic.
 The truth is that I just wanted to write something more related to game development.
 There is a lot of things that I have already learned that I will be publishing during the next few days.
 Today we are talking about game engines.
 The title is a bit misleading since I will not talk just about game engines, I will also talk about frameworks and other tools so we could rewrite the title as: "About things that we use to do games".
 But it was not that catchy.